If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 Museo Nacional Centro de Arte Reina Sofía, or Queen Sofía National Museum Art Centre, is Spain’s national museum of 20th Century art.
 You can find it in Madrid, at the southern end of what’s known as the Golden Triangle of Art.
 This area also contains the Museo del Prado and Museo Thyssen-Bornemisza.

-The Queen Sofía National Museum Art Centre is mostly dedicated to Spanish art from the early 20th Century onwards.
-It first opened its doors on September 10, 1990, and has since become one of Madrid’s most popular tourist destinations.
+The Queen Sofía National Museum Art Centre is mainly dedicated to Spanish art from the early 20th Century onwards.
+It opened on September 10, 1990, and has become one of Madrid’s most popular tourist destinations.

-See Related: Fun & Best Things to do in Costa del Sol, Spain
+See Related: Things to Do in Costa del Sol, Spain

 5. Dali Theatre-Museum